BasketReally/Twitch-activity/README.md

 # How to run
 Just write:
 pip install -r requirements.txt or pip3 install -r requirements.txt.
-If you see some problem you can write pip install requests, pip install discord and type python main.py or python3 main.pt
+If you see some problem you can write pip install requests, pip install discord and type python main.py or python3 main.py

 # Lmao